 About the Catalogue for Philanthropy

-The Catalogue for Philanthropy: Greater Washington is the region's only locally-focused guide to giving.
+The Catalogue for Philanthropy: Greater Washington is the region's only locally-focused guide to giving and volunteering.
 We believe in the power of small nonprofits to spark big change.
-Our goal is to create visibility for our charities, fuel their growth with philanthropic dollars, and create a movement for social good in our region.
+Our goal is to create visibility for our charities, fuel their growth with philanthropic dollars, and support a movement for social good and justice in our region.

-We highlight the best local charities, and their work, to show what is possible when caring citizens connect with worthy causes, acting together on behalf of the greater good.
-Our vision is to transform our community, turning watchers into doers and bystanders into givers.
+We highlight critical local charities, and their work, to show what is possible when engaged community members connect with worthy causes, acting together on behalf of the greater good.
+Our vision is a stronger, more resilient, more equitable community, here, where we live.

-Created as a project of the Harman Family Foundation in 2003, the Catalogue for Philanthropy began out of a desire to help donors find and support community-based nonprofits – those with great programming and sound finances, but little visibility, less voice, and limited capacity to tell their stories to a large audience.
-While national databases like Charity Navigator (2001) and Network for Good (2003) were beginning to emerge, there was still no source of vetted, trustworthy, smaller nonprofits (budgets < $3 million) – especially one that was local in focus.
+Created as a project of the Harman Family Foundation in 2003, the Catalogue for Philanthropy began out of a desire to strengthen local community and increase equity of access for small nonprofits while helping donors find and support community-based nonprofits – those with great local impact, but little visibility and limited capacity to tell their stories to a larger audience.
+While national databases like Charity Navigator (2001) were beginning to emerge, there was still no organized source of smaller nonprofits (budgets < $4 million) – especially one that was local in focus.

-The inaugural print Catalogue, focused on the District, was released in 2003 and mailed to 30,000 households in the Washington region.
+The inaugural print Catalogue, focused on the District, was released in 2003.
 It raised a half million dollars.
 In 2004 the scope expanded to cover nonprofits in nearby Maryland and Virginia counties as well.
-In 2006 the Catalogue became an independent public charity, and it now raises over $4 million annually for local nonprofits in the metropolitan Washington region.
+In 2006 the Catalogue became an independent public charity, and it now raises over $7 million annually for local nonprofits in the metropolitan Washington region.